Ireland

 3rd Overnight Killarney

-May 23 Well, our time is soon coming to a close in this truly enchanting country.
-Yet we still have some wonderful plans for this our last day… Bunratty Castle is one of the finest surviving examples of an Irish tower house, furnished with the authentic medieval furniture.
-Adjoining the castle is an historic village dated to the 1800’s, where animals are tended, bread is baked, milk is churned, walls are white-washed, and roofs are thatched.
+May 23 Well, our time here in beloved Ireland is soon coming to a close.
+Yet we still have some wonderful plans for this our last day… Bunratty Castle is one of the finest surviving examples of a 15th c.
+Irish tower house, furnished with the authentic medieval furniture.
+Adjoining the castle is an historic village representative of the 1800’s, where animals are tended, bread is baked, milk is churned, walls are white-washed, and roofs are thatched.
 It’s a favorite place not only for visitors, but for the Irish themselves… one feels transported in time.

 Overnight near Shannon Airport